UWQuickstep/SQL-benchmark/README.md

 ## Directories
 - **SSB** Contains scripts for running the SSBM on different databases.
+- **TPCH** Contains scripts for running the TPCH on different databases.
 - **Profiling** Contains useful scripts and instructions for profling databases.